EU students and EU Settlement Scheme

 The UK Government is committed to protect the rights of EU citizens and their family members currently living in the UK, including citizens of Iceland, Liechtenstein, Norway and Switzerland.
 This includes the right to live here, to study, work and access public services such as healthcare.
 To retain these rights beyond 31 December 2020, all current students and their family members must apply for EU Settlement Scheme.
 The process is free, online straight-forward and should take no more than 30 minutes.
 The deadline for applying is 30 June 2021.
 If you need further advice or help with your application please contact International Visa Advice Team.

 I am an EU/EEA student at City.
 Should I apply under the UK Governments’ EU Settlement Scheme?

 Alternatively you can apply for permission to stay in the UK for five years (known as pre-settled status).
 If you have just arrived in the UK, you can do so once you register in-person as a student at the university.
-If you apply after the UK leaves the EU, you will need to wait 6 months until you can apply.

 After you have completed 5 years in the UK, you can then apply for settled status (confirmation that you have the right to remain permanently in the UK).

 If your family members are EU nationals living in the UK with you they can also apply via the EU Settlement Scheme. if your family members are non-EEA nationals then they should apply after your application has been successful.
 Family members of British citizens who are currently in the UK under EU law provisions are also able to apply.

 Swiss nationals are eligible to apply under the EU settlement Scheme.

 Comprehensive sickness insurance (CSI)

 Those applying under the EU Settlement Scheme will not be required to show that they held comprehensive sickness insurance during their time in the UK.